Chaos4U/dddats/README.md

 # This is an "Program" that allows to easy install Void Linux

+# Little guide how to use
+Firstly you need to type.
+Sudo xbps-install -S . to install xbps.
+Then sudo xbps-install -S git
+And now git clone https://github.com/Chaos4U/dddats/ cd dddats/ chmod +x star.sh
+./star.sh
+# And now do things :D

 # Version 1.2

 Made with love by Chaos